Home > Blood Omen > The Chess Match

 Chris Bruno (a long-time Crystal Dynamics employee) actually played through the Chess Match sequence while Blood Omen was being created.
 In his words, "I remember testing the BO1 Vorador's Chess game, it just was not working very well towards the end of the development cycle, so it was cut."

-The Blood Omen dialogue files contain a few phrases that seem to bookend the chess match.
+The dialogue files for the final version of Blood Omen contain a few phrases that bookend the chess match.
 Kain notes that "Vorador enjoyed his game," and Vorador appears to congratulate his victory with "so there is fight in you!"

 Roy Wiedenhoeft provided The Lost Worlds with a screenshot of the Chess Match from Issue 30 of EGM2 (December 1996), which can be viewed at the end of this article.
 The clock in the screenshot appears to be from the MacOS of that era.
 How it got in the screenshot is unknown.